A. K. Viswanathan

-Dr. A. K. Viswanathan, IPS, is an Indian Police Service officer of the 1990 batch.
-He is presently in the rank of Director General of Police and serves as the Managing Director of Tamil Nadu Police Housing Corporation Limited, a wholly owned Company of the Government of Tamil Nadu.
-TNPHC is engaged in various projects related to police housing and infrastructure.
-He served as the Commissioner of Police, Greater Chennai, from May 2017 to 1 July 2020.
+A. K. Viswanathan (born 26 July 1964) is a retired Indian Police Service officer of the 1990 batch.
+He retired on 31 July 2024 as the Director General of Police, Tamil Nadu and Chairman & Managing Director of Tamil Nadu Police Housing Corporation Limited.
+He previously served as the Commissioner of Police, Greater Chennai, from 15 May 2017 to 1 July 2020, and Commissioner of Police, Coimbatore City.

 Early life and education

-Born in Ayyampalayam near Pollachi, in Coimbatore district of Tamil Nadu, Viswanathan is a third-generation police officer in his family.
-His wife, Seema Agrawal is also an IPS officer and is presently an DGP rank officer of the Tamil Nadu cadre.
+Born near Pollachi, in Coimbatore district of Tamil Nadu, Viswanathan is a third-generation police officer in his family.
+His wife, Seema Agrawal, is also an IPS officer and is presently serving in the rank of Director General of Police of the Tamil Nadu cadre.

-Viswanathan grew up mostly in small towns studying in 11 schools, finally in Government Higher Secondary School, Bhavani, presently in Erode district.
-He joined B.Sc Chemistry in Presidency College, Chennai but dropped out after a year.
-He thereafter pursued a B.A. in History from Loyola College and graduated with distinction.
-Subsequently, he studied law at the Madras Law College specialising in Insurance Law.
-After joining the IPS he did his master's degree in Mercantile law and completed his Ph.D in Criminal Law.
+Viswanathan grew up mostly in small towns, completing his schooling at Government Higher Secondary School, Bhavani, presently in Erode district.
+He joined B.Sc Chemistry at Presidency College, Chennai, but dropped out after a year.
+He thereafter pursued a B.A. in History from Loyola College.
+Subsequently, he studied law at the Madras Law College, specialising in Insurance Law.
+After joining the IPS, he completed his Master of Law (M.L.) in Mercantile Law and his Ph.D in Criminal Law from the University of Madras.

-After completing the first year of B.L. in Madras Law College, he took a year off and went to New Delhi to prepare for the UPSC exams.
-He returned and continued the B.L. course and his efforts to get into the Civil Services.
-In the 1990 UPSC results, he secured the first rank from the state of Tamil Nadu and opted for the Indian Police Service.
+After completing the first year of B.L. at Madras Law College, he took a year off and went to New Delhi to prepare for the UPSC examinations.
+He returned and continued the B.L. course alongside his civil services preparation.
+In the 1990 UPSC results, he secured the first rank from the state of Tamil Nadu and opted for the Indian Police Service as his first and only choice.
 He was allotted to the Tamil Nadu Cadre.
-He is an avid reader, a hobby he pursues, with particular interest in literature related to World History.